How To Offer Hope And Healing During National Bereaved Parents Awareness Month

 Takeaway

 Parental bereavement is rarely an easy topic to discuss, but it’s an experience that millions of people may face.
 Acknowledging this reality and discussing how to provide support can make it easier for those impacted to grieve and recover.
 National Bereaved Parents Awareness Month can be a good time to lend a hand if you know someone who’s experienced this tragedy.
-If you’re living with grief, you might consider reaching out for professional help in person or online.
+If you’re living with grief after the loss of a child, you might consider reaching out for professional help from a licensed therapist.
+Take the first step toward getting support with bereavement and reach out to BetterHelp.

 Learn how to cope with challenging events